-Muscles, skeleton, vessels, nerves and joints form the musculoskeletal system.
+The body is made up of your muscles, skeletal system, circulation, nerves and everything in between.
 Together, these disparate parts facilitate structure, movement and function.

 All osteopaths are AHPRA-registered primary healthcare practitioners.
 Using their formal training in musculoskeletal anatomy, physiology, biomechanics and pathology, they prescribe tailored treatment programs that:

 - Decrease muscle tension and tightness

 In addition to manual therapy, our team recognise the role that work, lifestyle and nutrition play in your health and wellbeing.
 To ensure these aspects of health are also looked after, we may prescribe at-home techniques and advice designed to ensure that every facet of a patient’s health is cared for.